 Many fruit trees are as beloved for their beautiful blossoms as for their flavorful fruits.
-This is especially true of orange trees, which produce star-shaped, strongly scented blossoms that have a multitude of uses as well as symbolic significance.
-The meaning of an orange blossom flower has been established for centuries.
+This is especially true of orange trees (Citrus spp.), hardy in U.S. Department of Agriculture plant hardiness zones 9 through 11, which produce star-shaped, strongly scented blossoms that have a multitude of uses as well as symbolic significance.
+The meaning of orange blossom flowers has been established for centuries.

 An orange blossom flower, sometimes referred to as an orange blossom or orange flower, is a small, white, fragrant bloom with five petals produced by an orange tree.
 Orange blossom flowers tend to grow in clusters.
 Orange blossoms are notable in that they often appear on orange trees at the same time as the fruit, rather than always before the fruit, as is the case with most other flowering fruit trees.

 Throughout history and across cultures, orange blossom flowers have symbolized purity, innocence, chastity and fertility.
 In ancient China, India and Persia, orange blossom flowers were equated with purity, innocence and chastity, and were consequently associated with brides.

 Subsequently, the connection of brides to the orange blossom meaning in "The Language of Flowers" and other books spread this symbolism to wedding celebrations throughout Europe.
 During the Victorian era, orange blossom flowers also came to symbolize fertility; this is because they are abundant on trees at the same time as the orange fruits.

 Orange Blossom Frangrance